itisbehrouz/itisbehrouz/README.md

 | **450+** | employees across 9 locations — SAP SuccessFactors HR digitalization, delivered end to end |
 | **18 → 6 months** | transformation delivery cycle, compressed through standardized program design |

 **Right now:** I'm looking at Head of Digital Transformation and BI Director roles — AI Transformation Lead and Digital Transformation Officer too — at large, multi-unit enterprise organizations.
-If that's a conversation worth having on your end, LinkedIn or email below is the fastest way to reach me.
+If that's a conversation worth having on your end, LinkedIn below is the fastest way to reach me.

 ---